pycpp/preprocessor/README.md

 ## Processor

-If the processor type is successfully detected, defines `PROCESSOR_DETECTED` and a macro for the processor type.
-For example, if a 32-bit ARM processor is detected, PyCPP defines `PROCESSOR_ARM32`, `PROCESSOR_ARM`, and `PROCESSOR_DETECTED`.
+If the processor type is successfully detected, defines `PYCPP_PROCESSOR_DETECTED` and a macro for the processor type.
+For example, if a 32-bit ARM processor is detected, PyCPP defines `PYCPP_ARM32`, `PYCPP_ARM`, and `PYCPP_PROCESSOR_DETECTED`.
 For the complete list of potential processor defines, see [processor.h](/processor.h).

 ## Thread Local Storage